AA-Turner/pygame-ce/docs/reST/ref/draw.rst

       The :func:`pygame.Surface.fill()` method works just as well for drawing filled rectangles and can be hardware accelerated on some platforms.

-   .. versionchangedold:: 2.0.0 Added support for keyword arguments.
+   .. versionchanged:: 2.0.0 Added support for keyword arguments.
-   .. versionchangedold:: 2.0.0.dev8 Added support for border radius.
+   .. versionchanged:: 2.0.0.dev8 Added support for border radius.

    .. ## pygame.draw.rect ##